Who says games are just for kids? Get inspired by these five blog posts and make your next game-based learning solution engaging, creative, and fun!

 Let’s Learn from Monopoly

 Monopoly, of course, is a very popular board game, and nearly all of us have at least one edition in our homes.
-In this blog post, learn what characteristics make McDonald’s version of Monopoly so effective and how you can use these features to take your learning solutions to the next level.
+In this blog post, learn what characteristics make McDonald’s version of Monopoly so effective and how you can use these features to take your game-based learning solution to the next level.

 Read: 4 Lessons McDonald’s MONOPOLY Teaches about Learning Games